Keeping Healthy Outdoors

 - Store the food in a cool, shady place.
 You could use a chilly bin or put the food in a pillowcase and hang it from a tree.

-- Make sure you use safe water to wash vegetables and fruit, or to wash dishes and containers.
+- Use safe water to wash vegetables and fruit, or to wash dishes and containers.

 - Cook food thoroughly and eat it right away.
 Cook only enough for each meal and don’t save leftovers.

-- Wash dishes right away and keep the clean ones covered.
+- Wash dishes immediately and keep the clean ones covered.

 Remove your rubbish